Some systems are hard coded to not use proxies for localhost traffic, so when you connect to http://localhost/ it doesn't show up in Charles.

-Alternatively you can replace localhost with the name of your machine, or your local link IP address (eg. 192.168.1.2).
-So rather than connecting to http://localhost/test/ you connect to http://machinename/test/
+Alternatively you can try adding a '.' after localhost, or replace localhost with the name of your machine, or use your local link IP address (eg. 192.168.1.2).

 Please check that the character encoding or charset is correctly set by the server, otherwise Charles will guess and may not guess correctly.